Marines, Sailors conduct quick response drill on Okinawa

-U.S. Marines and Sailors take part in an alert contingency Marine Air-Ground Task Force (ACM) drill to prepare for future crisis operations in the Indo-Asia-Pacific region on Marine Corps Air Station Futenma, Okinawa, Japan, May 5, 2017.
-The ACM must be prepared to respond within hours to crises throughout the region.
+U.S. Marines and Sailors take part in an alert contingency Marine Air-Ground Task Force (ACM) drill to prepare for future operations and exercises on Marine Corps Air Station Futenma, Okinawa, Japan, May 5, 2017.
+The ACM must be prepared to respond within 24 hours to crisis throughout the Asia-Pacific region.

 |Date Taken: